wenqiang-gu/duneprototypes/duneprototypes/Protodune/hd/ChannelMap/README.txt

-hannel map evolution for the HD Coldbox and ProtoDUNE-HD, 2022
+Channel map evolution for the HD Coldbox and ProtoDUNE-HD, 2022

 We use the PD2HD Channel Map service and map files.
 They started off being developed in the coldbox directory but have been